Just A Little Help

-I’ve had several calls from prospective clients who want help with “just a small job.”
-They were hesitant and almost apologetic for wanting “just a little help.”
+I’ve had several calls from prospective clients who want help with a small design job.
+They have all been hesitant and almost apologetic for wanting “just a little help.”

-My response is that there is absolutely nothing wrong with wanting “just a little help.”
+My response to those who feel this way is that there is absolutely nothing wrong with wanting “just a little help.”
 A little assistance with an interior designer can go a long way.
-In a few hours a designer can help you in a variety of ways including: picking colors, identifying your style, creating a more functional yet beautiful space, or helping you edit your space (adding or subtracting items) to make it feel more complete.
+In a few hours a designer can help you in a variety of ways including – but not limited to – picking colors, identifying your style, creating a more functional yet beautiful space, or helping you edit your space (adding or subtracting items) to make it feel more complete.

-Many people watch design shows on television where people tear into their spaces ripping out and discarding everything.
+Many people watch design shows on television in which people tear into their spaces ripping out and discarding everything, and come away feeling as though this is the only way to redesign a room or home.
 While the end result is dramatic and new, it is often a very costly and potentially wasteful process.
-And more importantly a beautiful space can often be obtained much more simply and quickly.
+And more importantly – a beautiful space can often be obtained much more simply and quickly.

 Here are some benefits of using an interior designer:

-- Style: A designer can help you identify your style and how to use this style when choosing furniture, fabrics and accessories for your space.
-In the living room pictured below we used a black and white palette to create the desired modern feel.
+A designer can help you identify your style, and guide you when choosing furniture, fabrics and accessories for your space.
+In the living room pictured below the clients were going for a modern style – we worked together to create this style by using a black and white palette with pops of red to pull everything together with the desired modern feel.

 These are just a few of the ways an interior designer can benefit you and your project.
-Getting “just a little help” up front can save you a whole lot of drama, work and money!
-An added benefit is that you can feel good about being green.
-Cutting down on waste, reusing what you have, and purchasing wisely are all great ways to be green.
+Getting “just a little help” up front can save you a whole lot of drama, work and money in the long run!